-Nga Tawa has onsite Guidance Counsellors who work closely with the pastoral guidance team to support the running of wider wellbeing programmes within the school.
-They are also available for one on one support for our students.
-Most students seen by the Counsellors here at Nga Tawa are self-referred, however teachers and parents can also make referrals.
+Nga Tawa has an onsite Guidance Counsellor who works closely with the pastoral guidance team to support the running of wider wellbeing programmes within the school.
+She is also available for one on one support for our students.
+Most students seen by the Counsellor here at Nga Tawa are self-referred, however teachers and parents can also make referrals.
 We always endeavour to include parents in our work but it is a professional counselling service, therefore we respect confidentiality unless the student gives consent to include others or there is a serious risk of harm.

-Our School Counsellors, Katharine Wood and Kate Nitschke are both registered Education Psychologists.
+Our School Counsellor, Kate Nitschke, and our Director of Wellbeing, Katharine Wood, are both registered Education Psychologists.

 The Nurse and Health Clinic allow our students access to free health care and advice from registered professionals.
 Our School Nurse and Health Assistants provide immediate first aid assessment of illness at school.
 Support, assessment, education, treatment and referral is provided on a wide range of health issues.
 Monitoring of students with medication and long term health conditions are done in collaboration with parents/caregivers as well as the boarding and teaching teams as required.
 Students can be referred to external services, and have access to appointments with our School Doctor and Physiotherapist.